pkdawson/imgui-godot/README.md

 You can also connect to the `ImGuiLayout` signal, and use ImGui in the method which handles that signal.

+### ImGuiLayer

 If you want to customize fonts or other settings, open the scene `res://addons/imgui-godot/ImGuiLayer.tscn`

-Use the `Font` and `FontSize` properties to add a custom font.
-Use the `Visible` property to show/hide the GUI as needed.
+Use the `Font` and `FontSize` properties to add custom fonts.
+Use the `Visible` property to show/hide the GUI as needed (when not visible, it uses almost zero resources).
 Change the `Layer` if you need to render anything on top of the GUI.

-For custom textures, use the static methods `BindTexture` and `UnbindTexture` in `ImGuiGD`.
+### Widgets

+These methods should only be called within `_Process` or an `ImGuiLayout` callback.

+`Image` and `ImageButton` are simple wrappers for your convenience.

+`SubViewport` displays an interactive viewport which receives input events.
+Be sure to change your SubViewport's `Update Mode` to **Always**.

+### ImGuiGD

+This is the rest of the public API.
+You typically won't need to call any of these methods directly.

 That's about it.
 Everything else is provided by ImGui itself, via ImGui.NET.

 ## Credits

-All code written by Patrick Dawson, released under the MIT license
+Code written by Patrick Dawson and contributors, released under the MIT license

 Godot Logo (C) Andrea Calabró, distributed under the terms of the Creative Commons Attribution 4.0 International License (CC-BY-4.0 International) https://creativecommons.org/licenses/by/4.0/